zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
-In this lab, you use Resource Manager to quickly deploy two compute instances needed for this workshop:
+Use Resource Manager to quickly deploy the following two compute instances:

 - **workshop-staged**: This Linux instance has Oracle Database 19c installation files staged on it.
 - **workshop-installed**: This Linux instance has Oracle Database 19c fully installed on it.

 We strongly recommend letting Resource Manager create a virtual cloud network (VCN) for you when you build the compute instances.
-If you would rather use an existing VCN, then be sure to do STEP 3 to add an ingress rule to your existing VCN.
+If you would rather use an existing VCN, then be sure to complete STEP 3 to add an ingress rule to your existing VCN.

 In Resource Manager, you create a stack to generate each compute instance.
 A stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
-The Terraform configurations that you use in this lab are provided by LiveLabs in the form of two downloadable ZIP files.
+The Terraform configurations that you use in this lab are provided in the form of two downloadable ZIP files.
 Both ZIP files load a custom image stored in Oracle Cloud Marketplace onto a compute instance for you.
 After you create a stack, you apply it to start a provisioning job.

 *Estimated Lab Time:* 1 hour